learn-co-curriculum/dsc-project-template/README.md

 3. Use `git clone` to clone both the Phase 1 Project repo and your fork of this repo to your local computer

-4. Copy the data from the Phase 1 Project repo into the `data` folder for your fork of this repo

-5. **For a group project**, add team members as collaborators to the forked repo:
+4. **For a group project**, add team members as collaborators to the forked repo:
    - In GitHub, go to the forked repo -> "Settings" -> "Manage Access" -> "Invite Teams or People"
    - Add your project team members as collaborators & share the link to the repository